-Its 2.4-litre four-cylinder was taken from the front of the Camry and slotted in behind the two seats of the SP9R driving the rear wheels instead of the front, but using the same gearbox and differential.
+Its 2.4-litre four-cylinder was relocated from the front of the Camry and slotted in behind the two seats of the SP9R to drive the rear wheels instead, but resourcefully used the same gearbox and differential.

-By today’s standards, the 112kW and 218Nm produced by the Australian-made 2.4-litre naturally aspirated engine probably isn’t going to set your trousers ablaze, but the concept’s race car space-frame construction weighed in at almost half of the Camry road-car and performance took a corresponding boost.
+By today’s standards, the 112kW and 218Nm produced by the Australian-made 2.4-litre naturally aspirated engine probably wouldn’t going to set your trousers ablaze, but the concept’s race car space-frame construction weighed in at almost half that of the Camry and performance took a corresponding boost.

-At the time, Hamilton said that Toyota’s lightweight components including the all-alloy engine that contributed just 115kg to the total mass helped produce a capable track car.
+At the time, Hamilton said that Toyota’s lightweight components including the all-alloy engine (it contributed just 115kg to the total mass) helped produce a capable track car.
 “That is a huge plus for the power-to-weight ratio and also the balance of the car,” he said.

-The car was equipped with road-legal lights and mirrors and the hope was to eventually produce a number of models that could be registered and driven in public, but this ambitious plan also failed to come to fruition and Toyota would have to wait until 2012 to really strike it big in the sportscar market.
+Even more tantalisingly, the car was equipped with road-legal lights and mirrors thanks to its Camry donor and the hope was to eventually produce a number of models that could be registered and driven in public, but this ambitious plan also failed to come to fruition.
+Toyota would have to wait until 2012 to really make a splash in the high-performance pool.

-Interestingly, the car that now serves as the spiritual successor to the SP9R – the 86 – has a power and torque figure not dissimilar to the concept with 152kW and 212Nm.
+Interestingly, the car that now serves as the spiritual successor to the SP9R has a power and torque figure not dissimilar to the concept with 152kW and 212Nm.
 It’s a bit of a stretch to think that the SP9R’s promise of “a taste of things to come” was a prescient nod to the 86 but sometimes real life and a certain serendipity intervene.